rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 We use the notation `?T` to refer to inference variables, also called existential variables.

-We use the term "region" and "lifetime" interchangeably.
+We use the terms "region" and "lifetime" interchangeably.
 Both refer to the `'a` in `&'a T`.

-The term "bound region" refers to regions bound in a function signature, such as the `'a` in `for<'a> fn(&'a u32)`.
+The term "bound region" refers to a region bound in a function signature, such as the `'a` in `for<'a> fn(&'a u32)`.
 A region is "free" if it is not bound.